williamszk/statistical-learning/handson_machine_learning/readme.md

-Study Notes for the book Hands-On Machine Learning
+This directory is contains code and notes related to the study of the book:

+Hands-on Machine Learning by Aurelien Geron